JasmineRuixiang/jasmineruixiang.github.io/_posts/2025-08-25-Constraint-Learning.md

     </div>
 </div>
 <div class="caption">
     Adapted from Extended Fig.4 in {% cite Oby2025 %}.
+Latent factors are projected into <strong>2D</strong> space by random projection matrices and the flow field is calculated.
+This is repeated for 400 times and the corresponding comparisons of flow fields under different feedbacks are shown in cyan distribution as "other feedback" in g. and h.
+Note that d. is an example comparison of flow fields for <strong>SepMax</strong> projection.
+The authors also devised two control groups.
 </div>

 ## Task 2: IT task